suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 }
 ```

-By making the labels into `display: block` we allow them to fill the line they
+By making the labels into `display: block`, we allow them to fill the line they
 are on.
 We transform them into uppercase, apply a bold weight, make the text
 slightly smaller, increase the letter spacing, and give them a slightly
 different text color.

-Next, let's format the inputs in the form
+Next, let's format the inputs in the form.

 ```css
 input {